jgarzik/playground21/causeway/README.md

   otherwise, the owner is notified via email that expiration is affecting hosting.
 * Data is kept if bandwidth is exceeded just no longer served until more is purchased.

+### /address
+    Parameters
+        contact - email or Bitmessage address to contact on expiration address - account this will be used to fund signature - signature for concatenation of contact and address by private key for address

+    Returns
+        address - a dummy string, later an address suitable for funding an account

 ### /balance
     Parameters
         address - account on which to report balance